jungwonOh0920/vanillaJS/accordion/note.md

 # Accordion
-### I learned so much while I was doing this even though it takes just a little Javascript coding.
+### I learned so much while I was doing this even though it required just tiny bit of Javascript code.
 Here is the things that I learned:
 ---
 1. when we pass the event from the HTML file to JS, it should be exactly `event`, not like `e` or `evt`.